meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ### Equality

-The equality operator (`=`) returns all documents that contain an attribute value equal to a specific value.
+The equality operator (`=`) returns all documents containing an attribute equal to a specific value.
 When operating on strings, `=` is case-insensitive.

 ::: note
-`null` and empty arrays will never be matched by the equality operator.
+The equality operator does not return any results for `null` and empty arrays.
 :::

 The following expression returns all action movies: